On the Dynamical Hierarchy in Gathering Protocols with Circulant Topologies

-The key contribution of this article is to show that applying the mathematical theory of dynamical systems to the gathering problem allows for a profound understanding of the collective dynamics {in terms of fine grained gathering rates.} To that end, we assume the interaction structure to be \emph{circulant} and to remain unchanged throughout the dynamics.
-For the most part, we restrict to linear protocols, however, we outline options to generalize to nonlinear protocols as well.
-We unveil a foliation of the state space of all robots' positions into dynamically invariant subspaces in which the configurations gather with different speeds.
+\textbf{Our Contribution:} We propose two \emph{classes} of protocols called \emph{Circulant Laplacian Dynamics} and \emph{Nonlinear Scaling of Circulant Laplacian Dynamics}.
+Protocols from the first class solve the gathering problem using the \cmas/ model via convergence in infinite time.
+The scaled version facilitates finite time gathering as well.
+For their respective analyses, we apply the mathematical theory of dynamical systems which allows for a profound understanding of the collective dynamics in terms of fine grained gathering rates.
+We unveil a foliation of the space of all robots' positions into dynamically invariant subspaces in which the configurations gather with different speeds (\Cref{thm:decomp,thm:decomp_nonlinear}).
 This foliation is independent of the precise protocol.
-It allows to identify gathering rates for different initial configurations (cf. \Cref{thm:decomp}) and to decompose initial configurations into components with different gathering rates (cf. \Cref{cor:decomp}).
+It allows to identify gathering rates for specific initial configurations and to decompose arbitrary initial configurations into components with different gathering rates (\Cref{cor:decomp}).
+Moreover, we show that visibility is preserved under the dynamics (cf. \Cref{thr:visibility-circulant} and \Cref{prop:visibility-circulant-nonlinear}).

-Comparable results are known in the synchronization literature for coupled oscillators.
-There, dynamical hierarchy corresponds to so-called \emph{normal modes} or \emph{eigenmodes} which can unveil communities that synchronize faster than others (see for example \cite{Arenas.2006,McGraw.2008}).
-Furthermore, overall convergence speed to synchrony is commonly related to spectral properties of the Laplacian or a more general system matrix which has in particular been done in the context of circulant interaction topologies (e.g. \cite{OlfatiSaber.2004,Irofti.2016,Rubido.2016,Iqbal.2018}).
-However, to the best of our knowledge a similarly detailed exploitation of the full spectral decomposition of phase space and the interpretation in terms of a dynamical hierarchy of configurations in positional variables has not been done before.

-Before we delve into the details of modeling the gathering problem as a dynamical system/distributed control system and analyzing its collective dynamics, we illustrate the main results at the hand of the following example. \begin{example} Consider $N=7$ mobile robots $\set{0,\dotsc,6}$ running the \gtm{} protocol, i.e., if $z_i(t)\in\R^2$ is the position of robot $i$ at time $t$ the $i$-th robot will move towards the midpoint between two fixed neighbors. \Cref{thm:decomp} shows that the configuration in \Cref{fig:intro}~(a) has the slowest gathering rate, while the configuration in \Cref{fig:intro}~(b) has the fastest gathering rate.
+\begin{example} Consider $N=7$ mobile robots $\set{0,\dotsc,6}$ running the \nbug{} protocol, i.e., if $z_i(t)\in\R^2$ is the position of robot $i$ at time $t$ the $i$-th robot is influenced by the $i+1$-th robot and will move towards it. \Cref{thm:decomp,thm:decomp_nonlinear} show that the configuration in \Cref{fig:intro}~(a) has the slowest gathering rate, while the configuration in \Cref{fig:intro}~(b) has the fastest gathering rate.
 Further intermediate configurations are unveiled as well.

 \end{example}